mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 one Artifact and no custom groups right now, we simply select the Artifact we just uploaded and **All devices**, then **Create deployment**.

-!!!
-It may take a few seconds until the deployment shows up.
-You can also refresh your browser to see it immediately.

 ## See the progress of the deployment